anticodians/little-learner/README.md

 # Reading Notes for *The Little Learner*

-We the [anticodians](https://anticodians.org) are reading *The Little Learner*, to unveil the mysteries of artificial intelligence, and enrich our how natural intelligence.
+We the [anticodians](https://anticodians.org) are reading *The Little Learner*, to unveil the mysteries of artificial intelligence, and enrich our own natural intelligence.

 This repository contains our Racket scratchpads from our reading.